Adroiti/docs-for-code-review-tools/checkstyle-IllegalInstantiation.md

 ## Examples

-To configure the check to find instantiations of java.lang.Boolean:
+To configure the check to find instantiations of `java.lang.Boolean`:

     <module name="IllegalInstantiation">